-When you think of waffles, you probably daydream of Belgian waffles covered in chocolate chips, strawberries, and blueberries, topped with a dollop of whipping cream, and drenched in maple syrup.
+When you think of waffles, you probably dream about Belgian waffles covered in chocolate chips, strawberries, and blueberries, topped with a dollop of heavy cream and drenched in maple syrup.

 Keto waffles are possible.

-These keto waffles are easy to make.
-They’re gluten, grain, and sugar free, full of classic maple flavor, and even great for batch cooking and meal prep.
+These low-carb waffles are easy to make.
+They’re sugar-, grain-, and gluten-free, full of classic maple flavor, and even great for batch cooking and meal prep.
 You’ll savor all the comforts of fluffy waffles, without the extra carbs that could kick you out of ketosis.

 - Almond flour

 - Milk of choice (such as almond milk or coconut milk)